 Alexander Mackenzie canoed here.
 So did John Franklin.
 And Samuel Hearne.
 Hood and Back.
 Thomas Simpson.
 The list goes on.

-17. Meeting riverside companions
+17. Meeting shore companions

 And then running the route exactly as you'd planned.